Your Aveiro and Costa Nova guide. Things to do in Aveiro, including a quick day trip itinerary and of course, Costa Nova sunset.

 Aveiro is a charming and unique Portuguese town, a former fishing village located just a little over an hour of a train journey from Porto.
 The town is actually a thousand years old and was founded due to salt production and later commercial shipping.

-You will not see a town like this anywhere in Portugal, and with the added bonus of nearby Costa Nova – Aveiro and Costa Nova day trip from Porto is a must!
+You will not see a town like Aveiro anywhere in Portugal, and with the added bonus of nearby picturesque Costa Nova – Aveiro and Costa Nova day trip from Porto is a must and definitely worth a visit!

 This former fishing village is now a quirky town rich in Art Nouveau architecture and man-made canals, dividing the town into quarters where very original and colourful Molicairo boats offer tourists a canal ride and a bit of a laugh.